Comanche (comics): Fictional character biography

-Born as Darius Jones, Comanche was a young street thug growing up in Harlem where he became a skilled archer and marksman.
-Comanche was recruited into a gang called the Rivals, which also consisted of Carl Lucas, Willis Stryker, and Shades.
-As a member of the Rivals, Shades engaged in a fight with a rival gang called the Diablos and many other gangs while also committing petty crimes and working for crime lord Sonny Caputo.
-Shades and Comanche were later arrested by the police and sentenced to Seagate Prison, where they were tortured by the ruthless prison guard Albert "Billy Bob" Rackham.
+Born as Darius Jones, Comanche was a young street thug growing up in Harlem, where he became a skilled archer and marksman.
+Comanche is recruited into a gang called the Rivals alongside also consisted of Carl Lucas, Willis Stryker, and Shades.
+As a member of the Rivals, Shades engages in a fight with a rival gang called the Diablos and many other gangs while also committing petty crimes and working for crime lord Sonny Caputo.
+Shades and Comanche are eventually arrested and sentenced to Seagate Prison, where they are tortured by prison guard Albert Rackham.

-After many years of abuse from Albert Rackham, Shades and Comanche escaped from Seagate Prison sometime after Rackham was fired.
-Shades and Comanche decided that it was the opportunity to get revenge on their former tormentor.
-Shades and Comanche tried to get Luke Cage to help them in their plot only to learn that he has gone straight.
+Several years later, Albert Rackham is fired from Seagate Prison and Shades and Comanche escape.
+The two decide to seek revenge on Rackham and attempt to enlist Carl Lucas to help him, only to learn that he has gone straight.

-Shades and Comanche returned and became hoodlums-for-hire where they clashed with Luke Cage and his new partner Iron Fist.
-Even though they had a past association with Luke Cage, Shades and Comanche indicated that they would kill him if they are ordered to.

-Sometime later, Shades and Comanche were hired by Ward Meachum where he gave Shades a visor that shoots energy blasts and gave Comanche some Trick Arrows.
-The two of them knocked out Ward Meachum where they have the bystanders tell Luke Cage that they have a score to settle when Ward Meachum regains consciousness.
-Luke Cage and Iron Fist tracked Shades and Comanche to the George Washington Bridge where they learned about their employer.
-Luke Cage and Iron Fist managed to defeat the two of them as the police arrive.
-When the police fail to remove Shades' visor, he used one more blast to knock Luke Cage and Iron Fist off the George Washington Bridge.
-Shades and Comanche were later sprung from prison.
-The two of them tried to hold off Luke Cage when he attacked the Meachum building only to be defeated when Luke Cage knocked a pillar on them.
+Sometime later, Shades and Comanche were hired by Ward Meachum, who respectively provides them with a visor that shoots energy blasts and trick arrows.
+Carl Lucas (now known as Luke Cage) and Iron Fist track Shades and Comanche to the George Washington Bridge, where they learn that they are working for Meachum.
+When the police fail to remove Shades' visor, he knocks Cage and Iron Fist off the George Washington Bridge.
+Shades and Comache try to hold off Cage when he attacks Meachum's building, only to be defeated when Cage knocks a pillar on them.

-Shades was among the several gunmen that were employed by Viktor Smerdilovisc.
-He and the others came in conflict with the Marvel Knights.
-Shades was taken down by Cloak and Dagger.

-During the Shadowland storyline, Shades and Comanche have gone their separate ways upon Shades going straight.
-Comanche joined up with Nightshade's Flashmob (which also consisted of Chemistro III, Cheshire Cat, Dontrell Hamilton, Mr. Fish II, and Spear) where they fought Victor Alvarez (the son of Shades) only to be defeated by him with the help of Luke Cage and Iron Fist.
-After the group was remanded to Ryker's Island, Nightshade's solicitor Big Ben Donovan was able to get Dontrell Hamilton, Mr. Fish, and Spear out while Comanche, Chemistro, and Cheshire Cat had to remain due to them having warrants and/or parole violations.
+During the Shadowland storyline, Shades and Comanche have gone their separate ways after Shades goes straight.
+Comanche joins Nightshade's Flashmob, who battle Shades' son Victor Alvarez.
+After the group is remanded to Ryker's Island, Big Ben Donovan manages to free Cockroach Hamilton, Mr. Fish, and Spear out while Comanche, Chemistro, and Cheshire Cat remain in prison due to having prior warrants or parole violations.